 Everyone wants a well-mannered child.
 But with all the responsibilities that parents are already juggling on a daily basis, teaching your child right from wrong and how to act is sometimes put on the back burner.
-Most parents know what it’s like to feel shocked and embarrassed in front of other adults when their child exhibits bad manners.
+Most parents know what it’s like to feel shocked and embarrassed in front of other adults when their child exhibits poor manners.

-Cover the basics by teaching your kids the five following manners:
+Cover the basics by teaching your kids the following five manners:

 1. Saying “please” and “thank you.”